Blog

 • Adjusting water heater temperature and insulating accessible hot water pipes.

 The U.S. Department of Energy notes that turning down the thermostat by 10 to 15 degrees for 8 hours per day can save around 10 percent per year on heating and cooling.
+Before you buy a smart thermostat, run your setback through the thermostat savings calculator so you know whether the savings justify the device for your schedule and climate.

 Bundle this step with a walkthrough or audit so you do not waste money on gadgets that do not match your house.